CyberTron957/Cric-sync-studio/README.md

 - **Square in Vertical (1:1 in 9:16)**: Square video centered in a 9:16 frame with black padding

 All cropping operations maintain the center of the frame by default.

+## Text Overlay Options

+The application allows adding multiple text overlays to your videos:
+- Add titles, captions, scores, or other annotations
+- Position text at various locations (top, bottom, corners, center)
+- Customize font family, size, and color
+- Add optional border/outline to improve readability
+- Preview text appearance before applying

+You can add different text overlays with different styles positioned at different locations throughout the video.

 ## Audio Options